annomroot/r-mail/README.md

     [ Points to Remember ]

-    => E-mails will be vanished within hour automatically => DON't use these usernames :
+    => E-mails will be vanished with-n hour automatically => DON't use these usernames :
         * abuse@domain
         * webmaster@domain